-Since the 2010 NETP, the United States has made significant progress in leveraging technology to transform learning in a variety of ways.
+Since the 2010 NETP, the U.S. has made significant progress in leveraging technology to transform learning in a variety of ways:

-- The conversation has shifted from whether technology should be used in learning to how it can improve learning to ensure that all students have access to high-quality educational experiences.3 - Technology increasingly is being used to personalize learning and give students more choice over what and how they learn and at what pace, preparing them to organize and direct their own learning for the rest of their lives. - Advances in the learning sciences have improved our understanding of how people learn and illuminated which personal and contextual factors most impact their success. - Research and experience have improved our understanding of what people need to know and the skills and competencies they need to acquire for success in life and work in the 21st century.
-Through pre-service teacher preparation programs and professional learning, educators are gaining experience and confidence in using technology to achieve learning outcomes. - Sophisticated software has begun to allow us to adapt assessments to the needs and abilities of individual learners and provide near real-time results. - Nationally, progress has been made toward ensuring that every school has high-speed classroom connectivity as a foundation for other learning innovations. - The cost of digital devices has decreased dramatically, while computing power has increased, along with the availability of high-quality interactive educational tools and apps. - Technology has allowed us to rethink the design of physical learning spaces to accommodate new and expanded relationships among learners, teachers, peers, and mentors.
+- The conversation has shifted from whether technology should be used in learning to how it can improve learning to ensure that all students have access to high-quality educational experiences.3 - Technology increasingly is being used to personalize learning and give students more choice over what and how they learn and at what pace, preparing them to organize and direct their own learning for the rest of their lives. - Advances in the learning sciences have improved our understanding of how people learn and have illuminated which personal and contextual factors most impact their success. - Research and experience have improved our understanding of what people need to know and the skills and competencies they need to acquire for success in life and work in the 21st century.
+Through pre-service teacher preparation programs and professional learning, educators are gaining experience and confidence in using technology to achieve learning outcomes. - Sophisticated software has begun to allow us to adapt assessments and instruction to the needs and abilities of individual learners and provide near real-time results. - Nationally, significant progress has been made toward ensuring that every school has high-speed classroom connectivity as a foundation for other learning innovations. - The cost of digital devices has decreased dramatically, while computing power has increased, along with the availability of high-quality interactive educational tools and apps. - Technology has allowed us to rethink the design of physical learning spaces to accommodate new and expanded relationships among learners, teachers, peers, and mentors.

-Although we can be proud of the progress of the last five years, there is still much work to do.
+Although we can be proud of the progress of the last six years, there is still much work to do.
 Now, a look at the work ahead:

-- A digital use divide continues to exist between learners who are using technology in active, creative ways to support their learning and those who predominantly use technology for passive content consumption. - Research on the effectiveness of technology-enabled programs and resources is still limited, and we should build capacity to generate evidence of individual-, program-, and community-level outcomes. - Many schools do not yet have access to or are not yet using technology in ways that can improve learning on a daily basis, which underscores the need-guided by new research-to accelerate and scale up adoption of effective approaches and technologies. - Few schools have adopted approaches for using technology to support informal learning experiences aligned with formal learning goals. - Supporting learners in using technology for out-of-school learning experiences is often a missed opportunity. - Across the board, teacher preparation and professional development programs fail to prepare teachers to use technology in effective ways.
+- A digital use divide continues to exist between learners who are using technology in active, creative ways to support their learning and those who predominantly use technology for passive content consumption. - While school and district leaders often leverage data for decision-making, many still need support and better tools so they can get real-time information on how strategies are working through rigorous, quick-turnaround evaluations of technology. - Many schools do not yet have access to or are not yet using technology in ways that can improve learning on a daily basis, which underscores the need-guided by new research-to accelerate and scale up adoption of effective approaches and technologies. - Schools and districts that are deciding how to incorporate educational technology in student learning should actively involve and engage families during early development and implementation of their digital transformation.

-Traditionally, the digital divide referred to the gap between students who had access to the Internet and devices at school and home and those who did not.4.5 Significant progress is being made to increase Internet access in schools, libraries, and homes across the country.
+Traditionally, the digital divide referred to the gap between students who had access to the Internet and devices at school and home and those who did not.5,6 Significant progress is being made to increase internet access in schools, libraries, and homes across the country.
 However, a digital use divide separates many students who use technology in ways that transform their learning from those who use the tools to complete the same activities but now with an electronic device (e.g., digital worksheets, online multiple-choice tests).
-The digital use divide is present in both formal and informal learning settings and across highand low-poverty schools and communities.6,7,8
+The digital use divide is present in both formal and informal learning settings and across high- and low-poverty schools and communities.7.8,9